-- Press the button and the button for 3 5 seconds. - Press the button three times until the symbol

-shows UNITS in the info display.

-- Press the MODE button briefly.

-- Press the MODE button briefly.

-- ✓ The selected unit appears on the left of the display.

-- Select the unit with the Button or the button.

-- Press the MODE button briefly.

-- ✓ The settings are stored and the display changes to the UNITS menu.

-- Press the button
+- Press the button and the button for 3 5 seconds. - Press the button three times until the symbol → shows UNITS in the info display. - Press the MODE button briefly. - Press the MODE button briefly. - ✓ The selected unit appears on the left of the display. - Select the unit with the B button or the button. - Press the MODE button briefly. - ✓ The settings are stored and the display changes to the UNITS menu. - Press the button

-briefly and repeatedly until the symbol → shows BACK... in the info display.
+shows BACK... in the info display.

 - Press the MODE button briefly.

 - Press the button

 ■ briefly and repeatedly until the symbol

 ⇒ shows EXIT SETUP in the info display.

 - Press the MODE button briefly.